-Following an accident that involves a stolen vehicle, the vehicle owner will not be held legally at fault for injuries or damages incurred as a result of the vehicle robbery.
+Following a car accident that involves a stolen vehicle, the vehicle owner of the stolen car, will not be held legally at fault for injuries or damages incurred as a result of the vehicle robbery.
 Nevertheless, it is in your best interest to file an insurance claim following an accident involving your car, in an attempt to get compensation for your losses from damages to your vehicle.
 Since stealing a vehicle is a criminal offense, the culprit will face criminal charges and may be held liable for any damages, injuries, or losses incurred upon others as a result of an accident.

 Another factor to be considered is how the car was stolen.
 For example, was the broken into, was there an identical key made, were you carjacked, or was the car hotwired?
 The answers to these questions will help determine liability on behalf of your insurance provider.
 The Perazzo Law Firm recommends that Florida vehicle owners check with their insurance providers to determine whether their coverage includes theft.

 WHO PAYS FOR DAMAGES TO YOUR VEHICLE IF IT IS STOLEN AND DAMAGED?

 In Miami, the car accident attorneys at the Perazzo Law Firm that this question seems like a simple one, but it is not and a lot of factors have to be considered and understood in order to be able to receive compensation for the damages to a vehicle damaged after being stolen.
 While every registered vehicle owner in Florida is obliged to carry PIP and PD insurance (see Personal Injury and Property Damage Insurance Coverage), they do not cover the damages to your vehicle if it is stolen.